 This Fellowship will contribute directly to the US Studies Centre's Alliance 21 initiative, a research and public outreach program designed to examine the shared interests and mutual benefits of the Australia-US treaty alliance and bilateral relationship as a whole.

-Supported by the Government of Australia as well as corporate sponsors Dow, Chevron, News Corp, GE, Visy, Morgan Stanley, ConocoPhillips, and Raytheon, and led by the US Studies Centre, Alliance 21 has brought together hundreds of American and Australian experts through dozens of events and other collaborative activities on both sides of the Pacific.
+Supported by the Australian Government, as well as corporate sponsors Boral, Dow, News Corp Australia, and Northrop Grumman Australia, and led by the US Studies Centre, Alliance 21 has brought together hundreds of American and Australian experts through dozens of events and other collaborative activities on both sides of the Pacific.